marinade-finance/delegation-strategy-2/api.md

 Such an epoch is still returned by both query modes, including the open one.

-`realized_take_rate` is what the validator kept that epoch; `expected_take_rate` is what its commissions that epoch implied it would, `null` where no commission was recorded.
+`realized_take_rate` is what the validator kept that epoch; `expected_take_rate` is what its commissions that epoch implied it would.
+It is `null` where no commission was recorded, and for the in-progress epoch, which has paid no inflation rewards to weight them by.
 ```bash
 curl -sfLS localhost:8000/validators/XkCriyrNwS3G4rzAXtG5B1nnvb5Ka1JtCku93VqeKAr/take-rates | jq
 ```